Synge Street CBS: History

 The school building was extended four times over the next half century culminating with the purchase and demolition of three cottages at Nos.
 13–15 Synge Street and extending the school building into the space.
 In 1931, a gaelscoil was opened in premises at Harcourt Street by brothers from the school community.
 Called Coláiste Mhuire, the school in 1933 moved to the Gaelic League headquarters on Parnell Square and ceased to be managed from Synge Street.

 In 1925 the school affiliated to the newly created Irish Free State's Programme for National Schools, and has continued to provide education free of charge since then.

 The school is known as "Synger" colloquially.

 The new secondary school has been officially known as St Paul's Secondary School, Heytesbury Street.
 The present building replaced a row of houses, used for class-rooms, and was opened by the Minister of Education Donogh O'Malley in January 1967, and blessed by John Charles McQuaid.
 It was extended in the 1980s.

+In September 2024, it was announced that the school would be moving to a co-educational basis, and an all-Irish educational approach.
+It later became known that this decision was only notified to the principal, and then staff, the day before public announcement, and without involvement of parents, the actual decision having been made by the Edmund Rice Schools Trust and approved by the Minister for Education.
+It was stated that many staff were not trained to teach other subjects through Irish, and much of the student body has a diverse national or ethnical background, with some sources suggest that many will have to move school as a result.